 A year back had anyone questioned me about Lancia, I would have plainly said that it was some stupid car manufacturer like Hindustan Motors in India.
 But but but, every Indian of my era knows how much we love and respect the HM for what it has given us.
-Probably much more than any of the cars that are on the road today in India.
+Probably much more than any of the cars on the road today in India.
 Likewise, the Lancia has manufactured beautiful cars which were a piece of junk to the normal people but gold to a true automotive enthusiast.
 You just know that if a person owns a Lancia Delta Integrale, he is a true petrolhead.
 No two ways about it.

 Most of us auto-enthusiasts bring logical reasoning along with their hearts while purchasing a car, which is so so wrong.
 How do I blame the people who see cars as a piece of metal box with four tires and awful lot of electrical connections, for buying the cars they are buying?
 The so called auto-enthusiasts, who are so much more well informed than them and me, end up doing the same thing anyways.
 They are afraid to buy cars they love because those cars which drive well are expensive to maintain and might require a lot more attention than your normal cars.
 Even owning a GTI for me didn’t make any sense, but I bought it anyways for the love of it.
 It’s always got issues but I still love it and I would love to see my name on the registration card, even if it means the car is doing nothing and just standing there in that shady parking space.
 If I had an option to take it along with me to India, I would have done that.
 To just keep it there at my home, in my little car shed.
 The same logic applies to buying a Royal Enfield old school motorbike.
 I would buy it if given a chance for the above mentioned reason.
 Same goes with Lancia’s if I ever get a chance to buy one.